uvalib/dspace_util/README.md

 available in the current \$PATH.

-Additionally, `dspace_libra_export` requires these programs to be installed on local workstation and available in the current \$PATH:
+Additionally, `dspace_libra_export` requires these programs to be installed on the developer workstation and available in the current \$PATH:

 * ccrypt
 * terraform